sbt/sbt/src/sphinx/Detailed-Topics/Tasks.rst

    :doc:`parser combinators <Parsing-Input>` to define the syntax for their arguments.
 This allows flexible syntax and tab-completions in the same way as :doc:`/Extending/Commands`.
 3. Tasks produce values.
-Other tasks can access a task's value with the ``map`` and ``flatMap`` methods.
+Other tasks can access a task's value by calling ``value`` on it within a task definition.
-4. The ``flatMap`` method allows dynamically changing the structure of the task graph.
+4. Dynamically changing the structure of the task graph is possible.
    Tasks can be injected into the execution graph based on the result of another task.
 5. There are ways to handle task failure, similar to ``try/catch/finally``.
 6. Each task has access to its own Logger that by default persists the logging for that task at a more verbose level than is initially printed to the screen.